rbchan/modfit/index.md

 ## Overview

-This site is a work in progress.
-The plan is to create a series of exercises that demonstrate how to fit several classes of statistical models that are regularly used in population ecology.
+I've just gotten underway with this site, but the plan is to create a series of exercises that demonstrate how to fit several classes of statistical models that are regularly used in population ecology.
 At the end of each exercise will be an assignment.
 The keys to most assignments will not be made publically available, but can be requested.

-The purpose of this is to help my students learn some basic model fitting skills.
+The purpose of this site is to help my graduate students learn the basics of fitting statistical models to ecological data.
 Hopefully these materials will help others too, but I don't plan on providing much support for anyone other than my students.

 ### Exercises

-Hopefully there will be many more coming soon.
+More coming soon.

 [Linear models](exercises/lm/include-lm.md)